Understanding eBay Feedback Score and Percentages

 - 99.0 percent to 99.3 percent Feedback Percentage: Good.
 As many as 1 in every 100 trading partners have been dissatisfied when dealing with this person.

 - 98.0 percent to 98.9 percent Feedback Percentage: Fair.
 As many as 1 in every 50 trading partners have been dissatisfied when dealing with this person.

 - 95.0 percent to 97.0 percent Feedback Percentage: Somewhat poor.
 As many as 1 in every 20 trading partners have been dissatisfied when dealing with this person.

 - 90.0 percent to 96.0 percent Feedback Percentage: Poor.
 As many as 1 in every 10 trading partners have been dissatisfied when dealing with this person.

 - Below 90.0 percent Feedback Percentage: Beware!
 More than 1 in every 10 trading partners has been dissatisfied when dealing with this person—and your chances of being dissatisfied when trading with them are pretty good as well.

 In practice, it rarely pays to try to buy from sellers with a feedback percentages below 99.0 percent, and you should do your utmost to find sellers with feedback percentages that are higher than this.
 By the same token, it rarely pays to keep bids from buyers with feedback percentages below 90.0 percent, and you should do your utmost to watch your auctions and cancel such bids.

 Evaluating Feedback Score

-- Responses to negatives.
-If the member has received negative feedback ratings, check the negative comments to see if the member in question has responded to them.
+- Responses to Negatives: If the member has received negative feedback ratings, check the negative comments to see if the member in question has responded to them.
 Often this response can tell you a lot.
-A seller who responds with “I’m sorry you were dissatisfied—please contact me!” is likely to be much easier to work with in case of problems than a seller who responds to a negative with “This jerk gave me a frickin’ negative!
-What an idiot!”
+A seller who responds with “I’m sorry you were dissatisfied—please contact me!” is likely to be much easier to work with than a seller who responds negatively to the derogatory feedback.